 The one thing that oral hydrating solutions have that other ways of hydration don't are electrolytes.
 Electrolytes are essential minerals like sodium, potassium, and calcium that are imperative for restoring hydration and many vital functions of the body.

 Drinking a sports drink has been touted as the go-to for replacing electrolytes; however, the benefits of these drinks are outweighed by the amount of sugar they contain.
-The low sugar versions are worse because they contain artificial sweeteners.
-And every sport drink contains fake flavors, colors and they are in general a total mess.
+Pretty much the only benefit I see from a sports drink is it might save your life when you severely dehydrated and about to die.
+That is the only I'd put one of these toxic drinks in my body.
+And don't fall for the low sugar versions.
+They are worse because they contain artificial sweeteners.
+And every sport drink contains fake flavors, colors, crazy additives - they are a toxic total mess.

 So what is the solution?
 A non-GMO, all-organic drink made with real ingredients.
 It's called HYDRATE.